rdfostrich/article-jws2018-ostrich/content/storage.md

 so that triple patterns for which only a limited number of matches exist, iteration, and therefore the counts, can happen efficiently.
 The count treshold introduces a trade-off between the storage requirements and the required triple counting during lookups.

+{:.todo}
+should we also mention how we calc this in the ingestion algo's? impl detail?

 ### Deletion Counts
 {:#deletion counts}